jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 }
 {% endhighlight %}

-The oscilloscope is set to RS232 decode under the "Math" menu with settings matching those in set in the FW enabling "Hello" to be read:
+The oscilloscope is set to RS232 decode under the "Math" menu with settings matching those in set in the FW, enabling "Hello" to be read:
 ![Image]({{"assets/images/mmWave/DS1Z-UART-Hello-Decode.png",  | relative_url }})

 Using the Event Table allows for display of more bytes: